 While that may sound like a lot of money, after a motorcycle accident, that coverage doesn’t always stretch as far as one might expect.
 The property damage and medical costs associated with motorcycle crashes can easily exceed these mandated minimums.
 Carrying extra motorcycle insurance can help motorcyclists avoid getting stuck with huge out-of-pocket costs while recovering from an accident.

-In contrast to these mandated minimums, motorcycle attorney and longtime motorcycle enthusiast Randy Sevenish recommends that motorcyclists carry coverage of $250,000 per person and $500,000 per accident.
+In contrast to these mandated minimums in Indiana, motorcycle attorney and longtime motorcycle enthusiast Randy Sevenish recommends that motorcyclists carry coverage of $250,000 per person and $500,000 per accident.

 There’s a motorcycle insurance policy to fit every need, budget, and lifestyle.
 Understanding the different types of motorcycle insurance options can help ensure that riders find the coverage that’s right for them.